-To me, living free means being simultaneously free from the inner prison built our own delusions and illusions and the outer prison Karmic entanglements and transcending the infinite circle of life and death.
+To me, living free means being simultaneously free from the inner prison of our own delusions and illusions and the outer prison of Karmic entanglements and transcending the infinite cycle of birth and death.
 Living free is being in the here and now and existing at a Timeless Inner Peace.
 Living free means re-integrating into the outer world and not being seduced by its illusions.
 Living free is living with the innate clarity and with compassion to help others also achieve their own freedom.
 Ultimately, living free is transcending Samsara to exist in Nirvana.

 As Karmic citizens of this world, we all exist within same the outer prison.
 Karmic life is the prison of duality where all is finite and fleeting.
-The infinite circle of birth and death, where duality exists, can only be transcended through Enlightenment.
-Our ignorance to life’s impermanence and falsely placed valuation on perishable achievements and faulty ideals drive us to plant Karmic seeds that further entangle us within the outer prison of existence.
+The infinite cycle of birth and death, where duality exists, can only be transcended through Enlightenment.
+Our ignorance to life’s impermanence, falsely placed valuation on perishable achievements, and our faulty ideals drive us to plant Karmic seeds that further entangle us within the outer prison of existence.

-Inwardly, we imprison ourselves within the confinement of our own mind and enshroud our innate Pureness with ignorance and bias.
-Our collective consciousness manifest in behavioural tendencies and beliefs that self-imprison us within the confinements of subjectivity and illusions.
-Living free requires us to break down our inner prison, so that we may ultimately transcend the duality of the Karmic cycle.
+Inwardly, we imprison ourselves within the confinement of our own mind and enshroud our innate Inner Light with ignorance and bias.
+As we live with mana, the dualistic mind also known as the ego-mind, our collective consciousness manifest in behavioural tendencies and beliefs that self-imprison us within the confinements of subjectivity and illusions.
+Living free requires us to break down our inner prison and for us to live with our Original No-Mind, so that we may ultimately transcend the duality of the Karmic cycle.
 Our individualised inner prison walls are based on our Alaya-Vijnana.
 Our current personality and perception of self-identity, and self-worth are ultimately shaped by our collective conscious database.
 We face the outer world, make our valuation, and execute life choices that affect the course of our future based on our past experiences.
 The present, entwined with the collective past, impair our ability to make informed choices.
 Truly informed decisions are based in neutrality and factual objectivity.
 Our past experience and behavioural tendencies subjectively influenced the present life course so that we arrive at our Karmic orchard.
 In the outer world, the past deeds resurface in the present by steering us into worldly life circumstances that are either opportune or challenging.
 Our past doings facilitate the arrival and departure of outer environments and conditions that entrap and imprison us within life’s ceaseless flow and perpetuate further entanglements.

 Life is a boundless sea filled with waves generated from and brought to the surface by our past doings.
 Life is indeed a series of choices.
 We are the manifestation of our infinite past.
 As Karmic citizens, we entered each new lifetime with prior entanglements.
 We enter life with the Alaya-Vijnana, the collective stream of consciousness, that traps us in the prison of our own making.
 Yet, I believe we also come into the world empowered with the ability to chart our own fate.
 It is our past actions that enable and facilitate certain circumstances to enter our life in the present.
 There is nothing random in life.
 A life cycle is infinite and it is not possible to pinpoint the original seed planted nor predict exactly when the fruits shall ripen.
 The result from our past deeds shall resurface at the various junctures along our life journey.
 What we do with the ripen fruits during the harvest and how we manifest our future is completely in our own hands.